is-a-dev/register/README.md

 - Enjoy your new `.is-a.dev` domain!

 ### Automated Registration
-#### *When using the manage site, please ensure your records are valid.
-Please do NOT "test" out the manage site and create invalid PRs, it wastes maintainers' time.*
+~~#### *When using the manage site, please ensure your records are valid.
+Please do NOT "test" out the manage site and create invalid PRs, it wastes maintainers' time.*~~

-Easiest method: Use the [manage website](https://manage.is-a.dev), sign in with your GitHub account and click the register page in the navbar.
-Fill out some questions and it will all happen automatically!
+~~Easiest method: Use the [manage website](https://manage.is-a.dev), sign in with your GitHub account and click the register page in the navbar.
+Fill out some questions and it will all happen automatically!~~

+#### The manage website has been discontinued.
+See other sections of this file for alternative register methods.

 Another method is to join our [Discord server](https://discord.gg/PZCGHz4RhQ), head to the commands channel and run `/register`.
 The bot will ask you a few questions then will generate your PR and domain automatically.
 The bot also allows for domain deletion and editing.